umj95/Latex-config/README.md

 # Latex-config
 This is my personal LaTeX setup, which I store here to have easy access for various writing tasks.
-It includes a style sheet for packages, fonts, etc. and config-file for variables and custom title pages etc. that fit my whims, as well as the requirements of my department.
+It includes a style sheet for packages, fonts, etc. and a config-file for variables and custom title pages etc. that fit my whims, as well as the requirements of my department.
 I mainly write musicological essays, therefore I have devised a way to include short music examples with the wonderful `lyluatex`-package.
 Since most of my research focuses on the early modern period and since I like my typography to match my subject, I am using the lovely humanist open source font [EB Garamond](http://www.georgduffner.at/ebgaramond/index.html), based on [Claude Garamond’s](https://en.wikipedia.org/wiki/Claude_Garamond) 16th century cuts.
 So far, I have not needed another font, if I come into the situation, I might outsource the font stuff in its own dedicated setup file.